crucifyer/css-browser-selector/README.md

 # CSS Browser Selector

+## Now that IE is a thing of the past, this library is no longer needed.

 > no need css hack. html tag adding your browser info
 > fork this project from : http://rafael.adm.br/css_browser_selector/